When you create a project, you have two options for the languages you'd like to use in your project, SQL + Python or SQL + R.

 - App creation

 - Publishing and sharing

 - Scheduled runs

-- Schema browser (note: browsing dataframe schemas is not supported)
+- Data browser (note: browsing dataframe schemas is not supported)

 - Markdown cells (note: dynamic markdown is supported)